gip-inclusion/archive-communaute-wp/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.0.1 =
+* Zoom - Handled Recurring meeting deleted occurrence issue on edit

+= 2.0.0 =
+* BuddyBoss Theme - Provided Theme 2.0 style new options support
+* BuddyBoss Theme - Provided Theme 2.0 overall styling support
+* BuddyBoss Theme - Provided Theme 2.0 with new color support
+* BuddyBoss Theme - Provided Theme 2.0 new icons pack support
+* Licenses - Handled update license key critical issue

+= 1.2.1 =
+* Notifications - Refactored notifications types for Lab feature enabled in 'BuddyBoss Platform'
+* Notifications - Refactored emails for Lab feature enabled in 'BuddyBoss Platform'
+* Zoom - Updated Zoom Client WebSDK to 2.3.0

+= 1.2.0 =
+* Profiles - Provided options to customize Profile header with the option to change alignment and select specific elements to show
+* Profiles - Provided options to customize Members directory with the option to select specific elements to show, enable specific profile actions, and set primary action
+* Profiles - Moved options to change profile cover image sizes from BuddyBoss Theme
+* Groups - Provided options to customize single Group header with the option to change alignment and select specific elements to show
+* Groups - Provided options to customize Groups directory with the option to change alignment and select specific elements to show
+* Groups - Moved options to change group cover image sizes from BuddyBoss Theme

 = 1.1.9.1 =
 * Member Access Controls - Fixed member profile header showing string 'array' issue